kappter/adaptivetesting/README.markdown

   - **Yearbook/Photography/Robotics**: Suggested roles based on top topics.
 - Click Print Report for a summary (name, test, score, recommendation, date); print via browser (Ctrl+P or Cmd+P).
 - The fixed footer displays copyright and links at the bottom, styled with the custom theme.
+- The test area is centered with a fixed width (672px) for a clean, focused interface.

 ## Customization
 - **Add Questions**: Append rows to the relevant CSV with unique IDs.